philgebauer/node-fire/README.md

-# nodeFire
+# nodeFire with SQL Authorization
-AngularFire with token authentication on Node backend server
+AngularFire with token authentication on Node backend server.
+This branch uses the pg node module with a postgres database to show an authorization example.

 ## Get Started with nodeFire
 1. Run these commands to add the project locally: